aragon/aragon-wiki/docs/dev/index.md

 * Its goal is to make it so that app developers can build an app using only Aragon UI: no custom styles, no custom behaviours.
 Ideally, all the core apps will just use the Aragon UI components, without any form of customization.

-* It doesn’t provide anything to interact with aragon-core: that’s the purpose of node-aragon.
+* It doesn’t provide anything to interact with aragonOS: that’s the purpose of node-aragon.

 * But it does provide a great integration with the node-aragon API.